WHAT TO DO IN ICELAND IN THE SUMMER MONTHS

 - 3.2 Visit Glaumbaer

-- 3.10 CONCULSION: PLACES TO VISIT IN ICELAND IN SUMMER
+- 3.13 CONCLUSION: PLACES TO VISIT IN ICELAND IN THE SUMMER

-Heading to Iceland in summer?
-Then read on and find out about the best things to do in summer + travel tips for your summer trips.
+Are you heading to Iceland?
+Maybe even heading to Iceland in summer?
+Then read on and find out about the best things to do in Iceland in the summer months and travel tips for your trip.

 PLAN YOUR SUMMER TRIP TO ICELAND

-Iceland is one of the most beautiful places in the world, it’s got amazing landscapes and scenery.
+Iceland is one of the most unique places in the world, it’s got amazing landscapes and scenery.

-The best time to visit is highly dependent upon what you want to see in Iceland.
-Each season has its charm – here are some travel tips for your trip to Iceland in summer.
+The best time to visit Iceland highly depends upon what you want to see in Iceland.
+Each season has its charm – you can do some activities throughout the year while some can really only be done in summer and some only in the winter.
+Before talking about what to do, here are some travel tips for your trip to Iceland in the summer.

 How to Get Around in Iceland in Summer